What is the significance of train crossings?

 What is measured?

 Data are provided for the number of northbound trains.
 Zero values may indicate the lack of a rail crossing through a specific port, or lack of facilities to record data.
 The total volume is approximately double the northbound volume.
+Note: Nogales is the only Arizona BPOE that can facilitate train crossings.

 How competitive is Arizona?